mrstefoza/personal-finance-manager/context/project-context.md

 - Changing database schema or migration procedures
 - Updating security measures or authentication flows

+**CRITICAL**: Before implementing any new endpoints, schemas, or validation changes:
+- **ALWAYS discuss constraints and validation requirements first** with the user
+- **Review existing validation patterns** in similar endpoints
+- **Ensure consistency** with current validation rules
+- **Consider security implications** of any new input validation
+- **Plan error messages** that are user-friendly and informative

 **Keep this context current and comprehensive for future reference and troubleshooting.**

 ## Project Overview